swissgeol/abbreviator/README.md

     abbreviator:prod
 ```

-The app runs with an unproviledged user `appuser` that gets write access on startup, see [entrypoint.sh](./entrypoint.sh)
+The app runs with an unprivileged user `appuser` that gets write access on startup, see [entrypoint.sh](./entrypoint.sh)

 ## License